 Improving data collection and analysis

-The CRM system allows making decisions based on the collected data.
+The CRM system allows making decisions based on the collected data what helps to optimize sales strategies.
 Conscious, more accurate decisions are the result of understanding and analyzing the above-mentioned data.
-What is very important – the CRM system allows not only its collection but also easy access and presentation in a way that is understandable to the user.
+What is very important – the CRM system allows not only its collection but creating customer profiles, measuring customer behavior, defining customer touchpoints but also allows easy access and presentation in a way that is understandable to the user.
+The end result is – satisfied customers and increased sales productivity.

 Greater sales efficiency

-CRM significantly influences the effectiveness of the sales process.
-It enables the systematization of contact with customers, gives sellers more information about customer needs, allows them to better score the potential of a given customer, and allows them to easily view the history of the previous contact with the customer.
+CRM significantly influences the effectiveness of the sales process and allows increasing the customer lifetime.
+It enables the systematization of contact with customers, gives sales managers and sales representatives more information about customer needs, what allows them to better score the potential of a given customer, and to easily view the history of the previous contact with the customer.
+That translates into more profitable customers.

 Currently, all the information is being kept in one place – in the CRM system.
 Historically we can say that there were five or even more.
 In the seller’s notes, in his mind, in his co-worker’s minds, at the customer himself, and … in oblivion, because they were irretrievably lost for both the employee and the company.

-Therefore, CRM is a tool that allows not only for the ongoing management of customer relationships, but also for comprehensive data collection and exchange, between systems, but above all, between employees.
+Therefore, CRM is a tool that allows not only for the ongoing management of customer relationships and communication with current customers, but also for comprehensive data collection and exchange, between systems, but above all, between employees.
 It is possible to collect information at virtually every level of contact with customers – on the website, form, e-mail, in social media, during meetings with customers, during service, or any other form of contact with customer care.
-This offers great opportunities.
+This helps to create strong customer relationships that translate into better opportunities and acquiring more potential customers.

 • The implementation of the CRM system increases the income generated by a statistical salesperson by 41%.